Best project management software for small businesses

 Smartsheet differs from competitors because of its familiar spreadsheet format, which is essentially a collaborative, online version of Microsoft Excel.

 Like monday.com, Smartsheet has a lot of customisation tools for spreadsheets, including conditional formatting and changeable column types.
-However, Smartsheet’s are more advanced and less visually appealing, supporting more intelligent reporting tools, like Gantt charts (only available with monday.com Standard).
+However, Smartsheet’s are more advanced and specifically designed to manage large datasets with thousands of cells.

-Due to its heritage as an Excel integration, Smartsheet is easy to master for those with experience using spreadsheets.
-Teams without much experience in this field will struggle to adapt to Smartsheet’s singular focus, which is why we gave it a pretty poor score of 3.6 out of 5 for ease-of-use.
+Naturally, Smartsheet is easy to master for those with experience using spreadsheets.
+Teams without much experience in this field will struggle to adapt to Smartsheet’s singular focus, though, which is why some of our testers reported that the platform is difficult to use.

-Smartsheet also does not offer any time-tracking tools, which is a big problem for teams working to lots of tight, short deadlines.
-We recommend it for long-term projects, such as accountants managing payroll throughout the year.
+Smartsheet’s advanced features are also strictly limited to number crunching.
+Its AI tools can generate formulas, but that’s about it.
+Smartsheet also does not offer any time tracking tools, which is a big problem for teams that are working to lots of tight deadlines.
+We recommend it for long-term deliverables, such as payroll management for accountants.

 💡 What’s new